 - Human Resources

-University Human Resources is located at 2115 Wisconsin Avenue NW, 6th Floor.
-Federal law requires that all employees verify their identity and eligibility to work in the United States by completing the I-9 Form within 3 business days of hire.
+The Department of Human Resources and federal law require that all employees verify their identity and eligibility to work in the United States by completing the I-9 Form within 3 business days of hire.
 The Electronic I-9 form can be completed by all workers in GMS.
 Newly hired Faculty will be able to complete the I-9 Form both electronically and via paper form.
 Please refer to the Electronic I-9 job aid for details.

-The Georgetown GOCard is the University identification card.
+The GOCard is the University identification card.
 All students, faculty, and staff are highly recommended to have a GOCard on them at all times while on campus.
-To obtain a new or replacement card, visit the GOCard Office, located in Darnall Hall.
-You can deposit money to your GOCard for use at campus vending and dining locations as well as for printing in computer labs and in the library.
+To obtain a new or replacement card, visit the GOCard Office.
+You can deposit money to your GOCard for use at campus vending and dining locations as well as for printing in computer labs and the library.

 - Lauinger Library

 Summer instructors are welcome to use Lauinger Library on Main Campus.
-Take advantage of library resources like the Gelardin New Media Center for equipment rental and training courses, numerous meeting spaces for one-on-one meetings with students, printing and photocopying, and library reserves for class materials.
-You can also access Lynda.com for online tutorials in a variety of areas.
+Take advantage of library resources like the Gelardin New Media Center for equipment rental and training courses, numerous meeting spaces for one-on-one meetings with students, printing, and photocopying, and library reserves for class materials.
 You must use your GOCard to enter the library.

 - University Information Services

 University Information Services provides technology resources and support services.
-Access a University software lending library, troubleshoot technology problems, and inquire about NetID problems and password.
+Access a University software lending library, troubleshoot technology problems, and inquire about NetID and password problems.

 - University Closure

-For any questions or concerns, Summer Sessions instructors are welcome to visit our office at 3307 M Street, Suite 202, Monday through Friday from 9:00 a.m. to 5:00 p.m.
+For any questions or concerns, Summer Sessions instructors are welcome to contact the Summer Sessions team at firstname.lastname@example.org.

 - Advising Credit Students